Updated: April 10, 2026

 HDMI Audio Issue

 3. Right-click it and select Disable.
-This prevents Windows from auto-switching to it.

 Which Method Should You Use?